Gina Yashere is all about pushing boundaries.

 “I am a stand-up comedian, and my first point of call is to make you laugh,” Yashere says in an interview with The Rustin Times.
 “If I could make you think at the same time and maybe change your thinking on something, that’s icing on the cake.”

-Yashere is a writer, actor, and co-creator on the critically acclaimed CBS sitcom Bob Hearts Abishola, which follows the love story of Bob, a middle-aged compression sock businessman from Detroit, and Abishola, a cardiac nurse and Nigerian immigrant.
-The 3rd season, currently airing, also explored the sexuality of one of its recurring characters, Morenike.
+Yashere is a writer, actor, and co-creator of the critically acclaimed CBS sitcom Bob Hearts Abishola.
+The show follows the love story of Bob, a middle-aged compression sock businessman from Detroit, and Abishola, a cardiac nurse and Nigerian immigrant.
+The third season, currently airing, also explored the sexuality of one of its recurring characters, Morenike.

-“I wanted to tell the story because being a lesbian myself and coming from a Nigerian family; I felt like I was fortunate in that I was born outside of Nigeria, so I didn’t have a lot of the experiences that my Nigerian gay friends would have had with the indoctrination that the beatings.
-So I felt fortunate, and I thought I’d got to talk about it.
+“I wanted to tell the story because, being a lesbian myself and coming from a Nigerian family, I felt like I was fortunate in that I was born outside of Nigeria, so I didn’t have a lot of the experiences that my Nigerian gay friends would have had with the indoctrination that the beatings.
+So, I felt fortunate and thought I’d get to talk about it.
 I’m trying to reach the people who may have someone in their family who is frightened to speak to them or who they ostracized and open the discussion.”

 Fans of the show have also expressed their appreciation for the storyline.